dapr/cli/README.md

 #### In a dev container or GitHub Codespace

-To install Dapr in a dev container or GitHub Codespace, add the following to your `devcontainer.json` file:
+To install the Dapr CLI in a dev container or GitHub Codespace, add the following to your `devcontainer.json` file:

 ```jsonc
 "features": {